Fairy tale settings: The forest

 Expressive Arts and Literacy and English experiences and outcomes: [EXA 1-07a; EXA 2-07a; LIT 1-09a; LIT 2-09a; LIT 1-07a; LIT 2-07a]

 - Look at / research pictures of forests.
-If you're located near a forest, try to arrange a guided walk or talk with a Forestry Commission ranger.
+If you're located near a forest, try to arrange a guided walk.
+Forestry Commission Scotland have suggestions for walks and other activities.

 - Create an enchanted forest in your classroom